 However, when you foster knowledge sharing between functional groups and build open relationships, the exact opposite happens.
 Productivity rises, sales soar, and even customer retention improves!

-Let’s take a closer look at how you can promote clear communication and performance-driven collaboration in your organization.
+Let’s take a closer look at how businesses can promote clear communication and performance-driven collaboration:

 Demonstrate the value of open communication